 My daughter ended up being born 13 weeks early (26+6), born fighting she was our miniature hero.
 Surprisingly having a premature baby was lonely; but I was able to find help and support from this online group.
 They loved the updates and they never once made me feel unwelcome with this new baby.
 I loved updating them with her progress as much as they seemed to love hearing about it.

 When she passed away at five weeks old it left us lost and confused; numb, we had no idea what was happening around us, our world had fallen apart.
+We had so much grief and no idea what to do with it.
 My husband and I took the decision to go away for a few days, a way from what was happening at home; to try and get our heads around everything.

 Upon our return, I had a message from one of the Mums asking for my address, and whether we had returned home yet, I replied.